WhiteFox Mechanical Keyboard

 the last batch — don't miss out

 This may be the last batch of classic WhiteFoxes.
-A microcontroller shortage, which affects availability and pricing, makes future production unlikely.
+A microcontroller shortage, which affects availability and pricing, makes future production (outside of some limited production from spare parts) unlikely.
 Don't miss your chance to own this timeless design.
 Please note that these keyboards contain old switch stock; you can learn more at the bottom of the page.

 Input Club designed Hako switches for its keyboards.
 Jacob Alexander (HaaTa) created the Hako line to emulate the best elements of Cherry MX Clear and Topre mechanical keyswitches.
 Hako switches pair Kaihua’s Box architecture, which is self-cleaning, with a highly engineered slider to create amazing smoothness and bottom-out resistant tactility.
 You can view Hako force curves in The Comparative Guide to Mechanical Switches on Input Club’s website.

 Kaihua Blue and Cherry MX Clear switch versions were produced as well.
 Kaihua Blues use durable contacts and an improved MX-style click mechanism to achieve consistent tactility.
 Cherry MX Clears are a wildly popular and modification-friendly tactile switch that advanced typists enjoy.

 Mechanical keyswitches are wonderful on their own, but they require an excellent layout to shine.
 True Fox is optimized for rapid typing and quick computer input.
 Note that the included full-size backspace will not fit on this physical layout; it's only present to simplify packaging across 'Fox variants.